-The best easy pinto beans from scratch, with stove top and slow cooker directions.
+The best easy pinto beans from scratch, with stove top, slow cooker, and Instant Pot directions.
 They are an easy, flavorful and healthy side dish to go with all of your Tex-Mex, Mexican, and BBQ meals, or a simple, hearty vegetarian dinner. (gluten-free, dairy-free, vegetarian option)

 For as long as I can remember, almost every one of my family gathering on my dad’s side (except for Thanksgiving) was sure to have one thing – a big pot of homemade pinto beans.

 My aunt always made the best easy pinto beans, and she taught my mom, my cousins and me to make them at our family lake house, where we would spend the weekends cooking, fishing, and eating lots of delicious food.
 My dad usually smoked a brisket or ribs, while the girls made potato salad, beans, and pie inside.
 It’s where I learned how to make many of our traditional family recipes.